EY Diploma – Application of US GAAP

 Programme

-There is a total of eight days of face-to-face tuition divided into eight modules.
+There is a total of eight days of Live Online tuition divided into eight modules.
 Modules may be booked separately.

 Module A. Introduction.
 Property, Plant and Equipment